-Between a global pandemic, economic uncertainty, and social unrest, it's safe to say that the rules of business have changed.
+Since the days of a global pandemic and current economic uncertainty, it's safe to say that the rules of business have changed.

 While the events themselves are making a global impact, the effects on companies are not new.
 Unexpected change is a part of life.
 As former Intel CEO and founder Andy Grove recounts in his book, Only the Paranoid Survive: